Rep. Deshotel bests 1st challenger in 2 decades; talks goals for 87th legislature in January - Port Arthur News

 Come the state’s 87th legislature in January, Deshotel said he will work on job creation for economic development.
 He said industry leaders say it’s hard to find qualified candidates with regard to Port Arthur.

 “We have an issue in our county, particularly in South County,” Deshotel said.
 “I will deal with jobs and applications.
 The law allows a business to ask if someone has been convicted of a crime on an application, but I would like to see that knowledge delayed until they had a chance to review the application and talk to the candidate.

-If they look at the application and check your references … then they’ve already had an objective look at you. … That may very well be the most suited person.
+“If they look at the application and check your references … then they’ve already had an objective look at you. … That may very well be the most suited person.
 By human nature, if you look at page 1 and find out that person has been convicted, you may have thrown away the best candidate.”

 Another focus during the legislative session Deshotel named would be creating pre-trial diversion programs in which someone convicted of a low-level offense who doesn’t have a prior offense could be sent to an apprentice program and have the case dropped against him or her upon completion.